How do I edit/delete an entry after I’ve released it?

 Not all firms allow timekeepers to bill to future dates.

-If your firm does, you can bill to future dates by selecting “Create an Entry” on your timesheet and then selecting “Change Date” in the upper left of the entry modal.
-When the calendar pops up, select the date you want to bill on, then go forward with creating your entry.
+If your firm does, you can bill to future dates by selecting Create Entry on your timesheet and then clicking the “Change Date” button in the upper left of the Create Entry modal.
+When the calendar drop-down appears, select the date you want to bill on, then go forward with creating your entry.

-If you’re planning to use the same entry information for multiple days of leave, you can use the “Save and Duplicate” option on the entry.
+If you’re planning to use the same entry information for multiple days of leave, you can use the “Save & Duplicate” option on the entry.
 When you click this, your entry details will duplicate, and you simply need to change the date on the copied entry.

 I want the start of the week to be on Monday instead of Sunday (or Sunday instead of Monday).
 Can I change that?

-Navigate to “Laurel Settings” then look to the right for “Week Start Date.”
-Select the date that’s your preference from the drop-down, then click “Save” in the upper right.
+Navigate to the Laurel Settings tab in Account Settings, then look for the drop-down menu labeled “Week Start Date.”
+Select the week start date that’s your preference from the drop-down, then click “Save” in the upper right.

 I just released my time, but the entries say “Release Pending” instead of “Released.”
 What did I do wrong?